 A primary care physician can assess the severity of the disease and make an accurate diagnosis by closely evaluating the root cause.

-Many of the food and water-borne diseases are self-limiting, and treatment is not usually required.
+Many food and water-borne diseases are self-limiting, and treatment is not usually required.
 Only preventive care can help the patient to recover.
 Laboratory tests may only be performed if the symptoms persist for several days and are gradually becoming more serious.

 The initial diagnostic tests include;